DerGuru/The-Resonant/Chapters/P2-11 - Artifact Reaction.md

 **Granted.
 No heroics.**

 The hum in Jason’s palm met something in his wrist bone and decided to be a duet.
 The room did not change; the room agreed with itself.
-The fan clicked: one, two, three—then resumed its lazy arc.
+The fan clicked: one, two, three - then resumed its lazy arc.

 Jason’s mouth tasted like hot penny for a second.
 A drip echoed in memory from nowhere nearby.
 He blinked, not dizzy, not fine.